Standards Of Practice

 enhancement for preventing disease includes the use

-of vaccines of other immune enhancing agent.
+of vaccines or other immune enhancing agents.
 With proper

 timing, this is an accepted practice with respect to